 The Permian Basin is one of the nation’s most dangerous places when it comes to big truck accidents.
-For example, the Texas Department of Transportation recently reported that in the Permian Basin in a 12 month period there were nearly 50,000 truck and car wrecks, resulting in nearly 500 deaths, and 1,500 serious injuries.
+For example, the Texas Department of Transportation recently reported that in the Permian Basin in 12 months there were nearly 50,000 truck and car wrecks, resulting in nearly 500 deaths, and 1,500 serious injuries.

 When a truck accident causes you or a loved one serious injury, it’s hard to focus.
 How do you figure out what to do next?
 The best way to move forward is to hire a personal injury law firm experienced with truck accident investigations.

 To learn about how Kemmy Law Firm handles truck accident investigations and litigation in Texas and New Mexico, call (210) 750-1019 or use the online form to request an initial consultation with our truck accident lawyers.

 As a truck accident victim, you need to know what happened because it falls on your shoulders to prove someone else caused the accident.
 Without proof, the insurance company could deny your claim.
 Or, what’s more common, the insurer might pressure you to accept their initial settlement offer.

 A settlement offer that comes quickly after a trucking accident is most likely far lower than what your claim is worth.
 By hiring a lawyer to investigate the truck accident, you gain the evidence you need to prove the trucking company’s liability and demand full and fair compensation for your injuries.